Breaking the Ice

 If you’ve recently moved into a new neighbourhood, initially it can be difficult to build relationships with people who have lived there for years.
 Professor Sandi Mann, qualified psychologist and lecturer at University of Central Lancaster (UCLAN) offers some strategies of making that first contact, most of which are based on the old-fashioned sense of community that used to be the norm:

 Every friendship starts with a simple smile.
 We are all guilty of having busy lives, so much so we forget to look up and give a simple smile to those walking by.
 A smile is the start of an interaction, it shows friendliness and signals to a neighbour you acknowledge them.
 This can then develop into a conversation and then a friendship.

 If you see your neighbours popping out of the house, head outside and have a casual chat with them.
 It’s the ideal opportunity as both you and your neighbour are in familiar ‘territory’ by staying on your side of the fence.
 A simple ‘hello, how are you?’ can be enough.

-- Ask them for a favour.
 Can they take the delivery of a parcel, ask to lend a power tool or, once your feel like you know them well enough, you could ask them to hold a spare set of keys to your house.
 This will help build a relationship based on mutual trust.

 Take something with you when popping round for a chat.
 This could be your young child or your pet.
 This is a simple way to break the ice as it diverts the conversation to them.
 If your neighbours have small kids it may be nice to introduce them too, as it can sometimes be difficult for kids who move to a new area to make friends.